 Appendix 8.
-Questions for an interview with the Director of the Coordination Center for International Scientific, Technical and Educational Programs, Yuri Snisarenko……..85
+Interview Guideline for the Director of the Coordination Center for International Scientific, Technical and Educational Programs……………………………………….87

 Appendix 9.
-Example of visualization of the portal about extracurricular activities…………….86
+Visualization of the portal of extracurricular activities……………………………..88

 Introduction

 In the current situation in the world today, when educational processes must apply new technologies, go completely online and get knowledge remotely, the topic of smart education is more relevant than ever.
 The rapid development of digital technologies (for example, AR, computer vision, speech recognition, mobile and wearable technologies) and analytical technologies (for example, learning analytics and social-awareness technologies) provides various opportunities for implementing intelligent educational environments and significantly facilitates the lives of teachers and students.
 The higher education sector is constantly in need of transformation due to rapid changes in the market, the economy and many other factors.
 Higher education institutions are trying to quickly adapt to the new requirements of employers, authorities and students, so they are actively applying new approaches to training.
 In addition, the scientific community should not lag behind scientific and technological progress.
 It is extremely important to use new technologies and follow the trends in training.